computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 source](https://github.com/thoughtbot), [externalize business
 processes](https://thoughtbot.com/playbook), [launch
 products](https://formkeep.com/), and [do good client work](https://thoughtbot.com/work/tile).
-The simplicity of thoughtbot's designer/developer organization structure is evidence that a consultancy doesn't need to become a bureaucracy to scale, and the quality of the company's engineering and design culture puts it on par with par with Facebook, Google, and other 'top tech companies'.
+The company's simple designer/developer organization structure is evidence that a consultancy doesn't need to become a bureaucracy to scale, and the quality of the company's engineering and design culture is evidence that a consultancy can work at the level of Facebook, Google, and other 'top tech companies'.

 ### Standard Library